KaranSurana/AutomatingWhatsappUsingPython/README.md

 # AutomatingWhatsappUsingPython
-Send Whatsapp Messages Easily Using Python.
-Import the necessary modules used in the program.
+Send Whatsapp Messages Easily Using Python. pip install the necessary modules used in the program.